dotnet/docs/docs/csharp/language-reference/statements/selection-statements.md

 A `switch` statement executes the *statement list* in the first *switch section* whose *case pattern* matches a match expression and whose [case guard](#case-guards), if present, evaluates to `true`.
 A `switch` statement evaluates case patterns in text order from top to bottom.
 The compiler generates an error when a `switch` statement contains an unreachable case.
 That is a case that is already handled by an upper case or whose pattern is impossible to match.

 > [!NOTE]
 > The `default` case can appear in any place within a `switch` statement.
-Regardless of its position, the `default` case is always evaluated last and only if all other case patterns aren't matched, except if `goto default` is encountered.
+Regardless of its position, the `default` case is evaluated only if all other case patterns aren't matched or the `goto default;` statement is executed in one of the switch sections.

 You can specify multiple case patterns for one section of a `switch` statement, as the following example shows: